Reply-to option in firewall rule

 Suggested fix: Add "Reply Gateway" (or something like that) into "Advanced Features" section in a firewall rule.
 It should work similarly to "Gateway" feature which creates "route-to" option except the "reply-to" option is placed in the rule.

-#2 Updated by Miroslav Novotný over 4 years ago
+#2 Updated by Miroslav Novotný almost 5 years ago

 It should be more clear from the attached picture.